 Newmont Mining Corporation (“Newmont”) is a leading gold and copper producer.
 The Company was founded in 1921 and has been publicly traded since 1925.
-Headquartered in Greenwood Village, Colorado, Newmont has approximately 20,000 employees and contractors with operations primarily in five countries around the world.
+Headquartered in Greenwood Village, Colorado, Newmont has approximately 24,700 employees and contractors with operations primarily in five countries on four continents around the world.
 Newmont is the only gold company listed in the S&P 500 index.
 In 2007, the Company became the first gold company selected to be part of the Dow Jones Sustainability World Index.
-Newmont has remained on the prestigious index every year since and was named the mining industry leader in 2015 and 2016.
+Newmont has remained on the prestigious index every year since and has been named the mining industry leader for the past three years.

-Newmont’s 100 percent-owned operating assets include the Boddington and Tanami mines in Australia; Ahafo and Akyem operations in Ghana; and in the United States, the Cripple Creek & Victor (CC&V) mine in Colorado and four operating complexes (Carlin, Long Canyon, Phoenix and Twin Creeks) in Nevada.
+Newmont’s 100 percent-owned operating assets include the Boddington and Tanami mines in Australia; Ahafo and Akyem operations in Ghana; and the Cripple Creek & Victor (CC&V) mine in Colorado and four operating complexes (Carlin, Long Canyon, Phoenix and Twin Creeks) in Nevada.

 Our commitment to build a more successful and sustainable business is reflected in our Purpose, Mission, Vision and Values.
 These articulate the path we will follow into the future and how we will conduct business along the way.